aws/aws-cli/awscli/topics/config-vars.rst

       multipart_threshold = 64MB
       multipart_chunksize = 16MB

-..
-I know I'll need to add a proper xref to the s3-config topic.

 For a more in depth discussion of these S3 configuration values, see ``aws help s3-config``.